 Walt & Vic:

-His relationship with Vic had just begun.
+Walt’s relationship with deputy Vic Moretti, played by Katee Sackhoff, had just begun.
 There was so much more that could have come of that.

-Vic might have had another child to help her with her grief over losing the first one.
+Vic might have had another child to help her with the grief over losing her first one.

-Do you think the Longmire series should have been extended?
-Please tell us why you loved or didn’t love it in the comments.
+Please tell us why you loved or didn’t love Longmire in the comments.